DaveCaulfield/everything-but-the-gluten/README.md

 ### Other Tecnologies
-- Cloudinary - image hosting service to store uploaded static and media files
+- Cloudinary - image hosting service
-- Gitpod - used as the IDE
-- Git used for version control
+- Git- used for version control
 - GitHub - used for hosting the code repository
 - Heroku - used as the cloud based deployment platform
 - Balsamiq - used to create the wireframes